 César oversees data collection, quality assurance, and research projects.
 He coordinates the National Center’s efforts to build the capacity of replication sites capacities to plan and conduct research and evaluation projects on the short and long-term impacts of the Program on children and families.
 He is responsible for the implementation of The Parent-Child Home Program’s Management Information System (MIS), including designing, updating, and providing training to Site Coordinators and Home Visitors.
 Before coming to The Parent-Child Home Program, César worked as a project associate at the Equity Assistance Center (EAC) at, New York University.
 César also served as a Board Member of the Passaic Public Schools in New Jersey.
 He has a Master’s degree in Educational Administration and is currently pursuing a doctorate in Developmental Psychology.

-In her role as Director of Communications and Events, Courtney is responsible for creating and implementing strategies to meet event goals as well as the marketing and public relations activities of The Parent-Child Home Program.
+In her role, Courtney is responsible for creating and implementing strategies to meet event goals as well as the marketing and public relations activities of The Parent-Child Home Program.
 Courtney manages the Communications and Events team in their work to increase the visibility and prominence of the organization and supporting the program’s fundraising and expansion activities.
 Prior to joining PCHP, Courtney worked on the Lawyer Development team at Orrick, Herrington & Sutcliffe and as the Director of Communications and Development at Dwight School in New York.
 In her role at Dwight School, Courtney was responsible for both internal and external communications, event planning including an annual benefit, and Annual Fund strategy and solicitation.
 Courtney is a graduate of The University of South Carolina.

 Teresa Kemp Zielenski